vitek-karas/binder-playground/docs/dynamic-component-loading.md

 * Section about interactions of the new ALC with existing extension points of the binder (various events on `Assembly`, `AppDomain` and `AssemblyLoadContext`, interaction with other ALCs, native asset resolution extension points ...)
 * More details on native asset resolution
 * More details on satellite assembly resolution
+* Possible further improvements
+  * Recommended way to express app requirements for a given component.
+So that a generic app can implement "plugin picker" and only show compatible "plugins".
+Could be just a set of recommendations, or maybe a section in `.deps.json` with the appropriate managed API to read/write to it.